 GID Dataset

-is one of start-of-art land cover classification datasets.
+The GID dataset is one of state-of-art land cover classification datasets.
 This dataset has a large spatial coverage covering many provinces in China with a relatively high spatial resolution (2m).
 GID has two sets.
 One is the GID-5C.
 It has 150 images (image size 7200×6800) that are classified into 5 land cover classes.
 The other set is GID-15C.
 The images from GID-5C are sliced into 30,000 patches in GID-15C, which have three types of patch sizes (56×56, 112×112, 224×224) and are classified into 15 land cover classes.

 An example of JSON encoding of the GID-5C dataset following the TrainingDML-AI UML model can be found in https://github.com/opengeospatial/TrainingDML-AI_SWG/tree/main/use-cases/examples/1.0/GID-5C.json.